shushant25/Weblusion.in/README.md

 # Weblusion.in

-@Shushant25, Please Work on the Temp.html file.
+@Rajeevshreshta, Please Work on the Temp.html file.

 ###Make the contact page in the copy of temp.html and rename it to 'contact.html'.
 The contact page should have all the informations like, our CO'S email ID then our own phone no. and our GIT hub accnt, Fb page, Google+ all of these for our accnt.
 Search on how to get GIT,FB,Google+ APIs for HTML.